Skip to content

 When Not to Clean Windows

-As a rule of thumb: If the windows are so dirty that you can’t see through them properly, it’s time to clean them.
+As a general rule, if the windows are so dirty that you can’t see through them properly, it’s time to clean them.
 However, to save some effort, it’s important to consider when to pick up the cloth.

 Too Low Temperatures

 Most people clean their windows in the spring, but it’s crucial to ensure it’s not too cold.
-Otherwise, the cleaning water might freeze on the panes.
+Otherwise, the cleaning water can freeze on the panes.

 Too High Temperatures